 Create three piles: donate, trash and keep.

-While you’re sorting through all the toys in your playroom, here are some guidelines to help you decide what to keep and what to toss:
+While you’re sorting through all of the playroom toys, here are some guidelines to help you decide what to keep and what to toss:

 - Fixed use: Toys that have only one way to play don’t stimulate growth, creativity or imagination.
 For example, a toy that makes a sound when you touch a button has a fixed purpose.
 Toss it out or set it in the donation pile.